aleventhal/aria-annotations/README.md

 *   aria-description="[localized string]" (similar to how aria-label can be used instead of aria-labelledby).
 This is a generically useful attribute that has been requested for years, and can be placed on any element.
-[GitHub issue for aria-description](https://github.com/w3c/aria/issues/891).
+[GitHub issue for aria-description](https://github.com/w3c/aria/issues/891). \
+Note for authors: aria-description should not be used when there is a more specific semantic to express the same information.
+Order of precedence for description fields in accessibility APIs: 1) aria-describedby, 2) aria-description, 3) native markup such as HTML's @title
 *   role="suggestion"|"revision" -- used to group changes in a document (role "deletion" and "insertion" children).
 *   role="mark" -- equivalent to [HTML’s `<mark>`](https://html.spec.whatwg.org/multipage/text-level-semantics.html#the-mark-element), to indicate highlighted text that has a special meaning or additional information tied to it (via aria-details=[id]).
 Future specific types of highlights could inherit from this, for example, code editor use cases could expand ARIA annotations to add breakpoint, error and warning roles.
 [GitHub issue for role="mark"](https://github.com/w3c/aria/issues/508).
 Annotated content may or may not be highlighted.
 *   role="commentsection" and "comment".
 A commentsection, inheriting from feed, is used to denote a group of comments.
 Content would point to a related commentsection via aria-details.
 Individual comments within the comment section would use role="comment", inheriting from "article", and supporting aria-level (in addition to the inherited aria-posinset and aria-setsize).